MrErin/TinyNSS/docs/notebook/BasicNeeds.md

 ## Mechanics:

-* The four needs are constantly decaying at varying rates
+* The three stat needs are constantly decaying at varying rates
-  * Stretch goal: the rate of decay could be randomly varied (except for sleep) in order to simulate people who, for example, don't need much socialiazation vs. those who need a ton of it.
+  * Stretch goal: the rate of decay could be randomly varied (except for sleep) in order to simulate people who, for example, don't need much socialization vs. those who need a ton of it.
 The user could make these selections (or some of them anyway) in choices on a setup screen.
 * Three of the needs can be temporarily bolstered by player actions:
   * Food
     * Eating